0x1eef/nanoc-webpack.rb/README.md

 __app.ts__

-In the the following example `app.ts` is forwarded to webpack, and then `app.js` is written to disk:
+In the following example `app.ts` is forwarded to webpack, and then `app.js` is written to disk:

 ``` ruby